cferreirobelenguer/frontend_agent/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This proyect is a RR.HH virtual agent.
-It has an API REST with mongoDB database and it searchs information in this when the user order something.
+It has an API REST with mongoDB database and it searchs information in this when the user orders something.

 ## Available Scripts